National Origin Discrimination

 This includes the person’s cultural identity and anyone married to someone of a certain national origin.
 National origin discrimination can happen between a victim and perpetrator who are of the same national origin.

 Under federal law, discrimination based on someone’s national origin, perceived or actual, is forbidden in any aspect of employment.
 This includes the hiring, firing, pay, assignments, promotions, layoffs, training, benefits, or any other term or condition of employment.

 Harassment in the workplace on the basis of national origin can also include offensive or derogatory remarks about a person’s national origin, accent, or ethnicity.

 The law does not prohibit teasing, offhand comments, and isolated incidents that are not considered serious by the hypothetical victim.
-Perpetrators of such harassment can be the victim’s supervisor, a supervisor in another business area, a co-worker, or a client or customer.
+Perpetrators of such harassment can be:

 When Policies Impede Employee Rights